PaulSoderlind/FinancialEconometrics/Readme.md

 1. ChapterNumber_Topic.ipynb are notebooks organised around different topics.
 The chapter numbers correspond to the lecture notes (pdf), where more details are given (and the notation is explained).

 2. Most statistical/econometric functions are organised in local modules, typically loaded at the top of the notebooks.
-The source code is in the jlFiles subfolder.
+The source code is in the src subfolder.

 3. The pdf file contains the lecture notes.